5 Weight Training Safety Tips

 A key to improving muscle strength and ability is training the muscle group more than the accustomed amount.
 Working the muscle harder than usual will result in improved strength.

-While the goal is getting the muscles more training than normal, it is important to keep in mind the normal limitations and avoid over-stressing the muscles.
+While the goal is getting the muscles more training than normal, it is important to keep in mind the normal limitations of the body and to avoid over-stressing the muscles.

 Exercise shouldn’t feel painful for joints and muscles.
 There is a difference between muscle fatigue and serious pain.